-You can enroll in Optional GUL insurance for yourself from one to 10 times your total compensation up to a maximum coverage amount of \$5 million.
-If your total compensation isn't an even multiple of \$1,000, your coverage amount will be rounded up to the next \$1,000.
+You can enroll in Optional GUL insurance (provided by MetLife) for coverage of one to 10 times your total compensation up to a maximum coverage amount of \$5 million.
+If your total compensation is not an even multiple of \$1,000, your coverage amount will be rounded up to the next \$1,000.